-During the 2009-2011 Kiska drilling campaign a total of 188 diamond drillholes were completed for a total of 48,498m.
-All drillholes were logged by Kiska geologists at the core logging facility at the Whistler exploration camp.
+Whistler exploration camp.
 Logged geological information included lithology type, alteration type and intensity, vein types, percent vein volume and vein orientations (to core axis), structures (to core axis), the percent of sulphides and oxides, and magnetic susceptibility at meter intervals.
 Geotechnical information logged included core recovery and rock quality designation (RQD).
 All logging data was entered on paper logging forms in 2009 and transcribed digitally info LogChief software in 2010 and 2011 (Roberts, 2011a).

-10.4.1 Whistler Deposit
+7.9.1 Whistler Deposit

-A total of 8 holes totalling 5,475m were drilled on the Whistler Deposit by Kiska.
+A total of 8 holes totaling 5,475 m were drilled on the Whistler Deposit by Kiska.
 These holes were targeted to in-fill gaps from the previous drill campaigns and to test the edges and depth of the intrusive complex that hosts the deposit.

-10.4.2 Raintree Deposit
+7.9.2 Raintree Deposit

-The Raintree deposit is located 1,800m to the east of the Whistler Deposit in the area formerly called Raintree West, just off the nose of Whistler Ridge.
+The Raintree deposit is located 1,800 m to the east of the Whistler Deposit in the area formerly called Raintree West, just off the nose of Whistler Ridge.
 The discovery drillhole, RN-08-06, targeted an airborne magnetic high anomaly that is coincident with an IP chargeability high anomaly detected on a 2D IP reconnaissance line that crossed the Whistler Area.
-This hole discovered a significant zone of near surface (below 5m to 15m of till cover) gold-copper porphyry mineralization (160m grading 0.59 gpt gold, 6.02 gpt silver, 0.10% copper).
+This hole discovered a significant zone of near surface (below 5 m to 15 m of till cover) gold-copper porphyry mineralization (160 m grading 0.59 gpt gold, 6.02 gpt silver, 0.10% copper).
 Kiska expanded on this discovery in 2009 with a scissor hole drilled on the same section as RN-08-06 (WH09-02).
 This was successful at duplicating the gold-copper mineralization zone in RN-08-06, and identified a second, deeper zone of porphyry mineralization on the west side of the Alger Peak fault zone.
-In 2010, Kiska followed up with an additional four drillholes, and in 2011 further tested the shallow zone and the deep zone with a total of eight holes for a total of 5,997m.
-The majority of drillholes in Raintree were drilled on east-west sections with section spacing of 100m.
+In 2010, Kiska followed up with an additional four drillholes, and in 2011 further tested the shallow zone and the deep zone with a total of eight holes for a total of 5,997 m.
+The majority of drillholes in Raintree were drilled on east-west sections with section spacing of 100 m.

-10.4.3 Whistler Area Exploration Drilling
+7.9.3 Whistler Area Exploration Drilling

-A total of 133 exploration holes for 27,464m of drilling in the Whistler area were completed by Kiska in 2009-2011.
-A majority of these holes were drilled in the area that includes much of the broad valley floor to the north, east and south of the Whistler Ridge, that includes the parts of the Raintree and Rainmaker prospect areas (Figure 10-4).
+A total of 133 exploration holes for 27,464 m of drilling in the Whistler area were completed by Kiska in 2009-2011.
+A majority of these holes were drilled in the area that includes much of the broad valley floor to the north, east and south of the Whistler Ridge, that includes the parts of the Raintree and Rainmaker prospect areas (Figure 7-7).
 Targeting for this drilling program was developed by a technical team comprised of Kiska and Kennecott geologists based on blind geophysical targets heavily weighted by the results of the 2009 3D IP survey (chargeability and resistivity anomalies), airborne magnetic anomalies, anomaly size, and proximity to areas of known mineralization or anomalous surface geochemistry.
 A majority of these holes intersected andesitic volcanic rocks with moderate to strong sericite-clay-pyrite alteration and occasional sphalerite- and galena-bearing quartz-carbonate veins with banded and colliform epithermal-like textures.
-The holes were spaced on average greater than 500m apart and alteration and veining indicate that broad areas in the Whistler Area define the upper, cooler margins of a large porphyry-related hydrothermal system or a cluster of smaller, coalescing porphyry-related hydrothermal systems.
-Within this broad area, drilling returned Whistler-like, porphyry-style Au-Cu mineralization with significant intercepts at the Raintree, Raintree North, and the Rainmaker prospects, and anomalous alteration and geochemistry at the Dagwood prospect.
+The holes were spaced on average greater than 500 m apart and alteration and veining indicate that broad areas in the Whistler Area define the upper, cooler margins of a large porphyry-related hydrothermal system or a cluster of smaller, coalescing porphyry-related hydrothermal systems.
+Within this broad area, drilling returned Whistler-like, porphyry-style Au-Cu mineralization with significant intercepts at the Raintree, Raintree North, and the Rainmaker deposits, and anomalous alteration and geochemistry at the Dagwood prospect.

-Figure 10-4 Whistler Area Drilling (Source: MMTS, 2016)
+Figure 7-7 Whistler Area Drilling (Source: MMTS, 2015)

-10.4.4 Island Mountain Drilling
+7.9.4 Island Mountain Drilling